Show All Answers

 If during the preceding five years, any of the area to be replatted was limited by an interim or permanent zoning classification, to a residential use for not more than two residential units per lot; or any lot in the preceding plat was limited by deed restrictions to a residential use for not more than two residential units per lot, the notice and voting requirements of Section 212.015, Local Government Code, are applicable and must be followed.

+Residents may participate in a second weekly garbage collection simply by purchasing special yellow bags and placing them curbside on Saturdays.
+There is no need to sign-up or register for the program.
+The program allows Benbrook residents to receive twice-weekly garbage collection without incurring an increase in the Allied/Republic Waste monthly rate.
 Yellow bags should be placed at curbside on Saturday mornings by 7:00 AM, and no earlier than Friday evenings (5:00 PM).
 The bags are collected on Saturdays.
 Yellow bags may be purchased at Benbrook City Hall (911 Winscott Road) or at the Benbrook Water Authority (1121 Mercedes Street).
-The cost is $5.64 for a roll of 10 bags, or $27.09 for a roll of 50 bags.
+The cost is $13.53 for a roll of 25 bags.

 - Economic disadvantage.